Read more about InAlienable.

 “People were being brutalized,” said Ellen Gallagher, who currently holds a supervisory role in the U.S. Department of Homeland Security.
 Gallagher has tried for years to sound the alarm within her agency about a wide range of abusive uses of solitary confinement at ICE detention centers.

 Stewart Detention Center has already been the focus of increased scrutiny for many years.
-In 2016, organizations joined forces to because of systemic abuse of detainees and inadequate services.
+In 2016, organizations joined forces to demand its closure because of systemic abuse of detainees and inadequate services.
 The Center is run under contract with CoreCivic, one of the two giants of the private prison industry (the other is the GEO Group).
 There is currently an effort to get members of Congress from Georgia to investigate conditions at the facility.
 The Quixote Center signed onto a letter, coordinated by Project South, that details some of the conditions at this facility asking for this investigation.
 The letter has not been released yet - but a few details documented in the letter about Stewart:

 Immigrants have reported overcrowding and unsanitary conditions, including moldy shower heads and urinals, not being provided with sufficient undergarments, and lack of access to clean water.
 Many immigrants have reported being hungry and malnourished from waiting up to seven hours between meals and food that is sometimes spoiled or has foreign objects in it including hair, plastic, bugs, rocks and mice.
 The diet at Stewart has created many complications for immigrants with medical conditions and dietary restrictions.
 Many immigrants reported having lost between ten and seventy pounds while detained at Stewart due to the inedible food.

 The documentation on lack of access to adequate healthcare is extensive - indeed, Stewart was cited for its lack of provision of adequate health services in 2012!
 While the contract for the provision of health services has changed, inadequate health services remain a continual source of criticism of conditions at Stewart and most other detention facilities.
-Stewart is one of the facilities that has come under criticism for the - remunerating workers at the rate of $1 a day in the context of a nominally “voluntary” work program, but which at Stewart and other facilities run by CoreCivic, is not truly voluntary and used to subsidize the company which saves money by using detainees for cleaning and cooking services.
+Stewart is one of the facilities that has come under criticism for the use of forced labor - remunerating workers at the rate of $1 a day in the context of a nominally “voluntary” work program, but which at Stewart and other facilities run by CoreCivic, is not truly voluntary and used to subsidize the company which saves money by using detainees for cleaning and cooking services.
 The immigration court at Stewart also has the highest deportation rate of any court in the country.

 Stewart is among the worst facilities in a network of truly horrible spaces used to cage people - all of whom are being detained - in theory - as a temporary administrative hold while awaiting adjudication of their immigration status.
 They are not facing criminal charges or “serving time” for a crime.
 Incarceration for this purpose is not necessary, and the way it is practiced in this country, it is torture.